Visual Storytelling: Past, Present & Future

 Of course, though.
 Of course it was him.
 Who else could it have been?
 He, quite literally, never ceased to amaze.
 Time and again, The Man Who Fell From Earth proved to be a singular, creative force, parallel to a select few of history’s greats.
 If not his seemingly untameable imagination, Bowie’s real superpower was his ability to glean into the future, and, somehow, extrapolate the sensibilities of an era that had not yet taken place.

-This is as much news to you as it is to us—a critical part of the cinemagraph’s history that was, before now, completely overlooked.
+This is as much news to you as it is to us — a critical part of the cinemagraph’s history that was, before now, completely overlooked.
 But, to me, a revelation of this magnitude isn’t all that shocking.
 Just think about it: how are we supposed to identify something, if we don’t know what it is?
 Or what to call it?
 To all appearances, David Bowie is the true inventor of the cinemagraph.
-Nevertheless, we must give credit where credit is due: in the absence of Beck and Burg’s craftsmanship at NY Fashion Week just 6 years ago, the medium would have amounted to nothing but a visual relic from times past.

 How to Explain Cinemagraphs to Your Friends